didiermicoud/mercurius-stash/README.md

 	}
 }
 ```

-Expected to return: HTTP 200, payload:
+Expected to return: HTTP 200: ✅
 - data for `passAll`: ✅
 - partial data for `optionalFail`: ✅
 - null for `requiredFail`: ✅